Plant-Functional-Trait-Course/PFTC_4_Svalbard/README.md

 }
 </style>

-# PFTCOURSES, ELEVATIONAL GRADIENT, BIRD CLIFF AND ITEX EXPERIMENT, LONGYEARBYEN, SVALBARD
+# PFTC 4, ELEVATIONAL GRADIENT, BIRD CLIFF AND ITEX EXPERIMENT, LONGYEARBYEN, SVALBARD

 This is the git repository for the paper: XXX et al. (not written yet).
 Plant traits, vegetation and carbon flux data from an elevation